Ontario restaurant inspections

 Verdine currently focuses on Toronto, the GTA, and selected Southern, Southwestern, Eastern, and Central Ontario public health sources.
 The map shows the regional shape of supported source areas; restaurant-level context appears inside search as source records are matched to profiles.

-Verdine Ontario inspection coverage areas Map showing Verdine inspection coverage areas across Toronto and Southern Ontario, including the GTA, Hamilton, Waterloo, Wellington-Dufferin-Guelph, Haliburton-Kawartha-Pine Ridge, Peterborough, Simcoe Muskoka, Niagara, Middlesex-London, Windsor-Essex, and Ottawa.
+Map showing Verdine inspection coverage areas across Toronto and Southern Ontario, including the GTA, Hamilton, Waterloo, Wellington-Dufferin-Guelph, Haliburton-Kawartha-Pine Ridge, Peterborough, Simcoe Muskoka, Niagara, Middlesex-London, Southwestern Public Health, Windsor-Essex, Ottawa, Eastern Ontario Health Unit, and Southeast Public Health.

 Map tiles © OpenStreetMap contributors.
 Public health boundaries are simplified for display.